BlackGoku36/armory-tutorials/docs/Game_Demo/City_Sim/Part-1.md

 	function cursorMovement() {
 		if(!mouse.down("right")){
-			var from = new Vec4();
+			var start = new Vec4();
-			var to = new Vec4();
+			var end = new Vec4();
 			var camera = Scene.active.getCamera("Camera");
-            //Get Ray-cast direction from, to with mouse's x/y and camera.
+            // Get Ray-cast direction from start to end with mouse's x/y and camera.
-			RayCaster.getDirection(from, to, mouse.x, mouse.y, camera);
+			RayCaster.getDirection(start, end, mouse.x, mouse.y, camera);
-            //cast ray from camera to to.
-			var hit = physics.rayCast(camera.transform.world.getLoc(), to);
+            // cast ray from camera's loc in world space to end vec. var hit = physics.rayCast(camera.transform.world.getLoc(), end);
-            //Check if hit isn't null, and get rigidbody of where the ray is hited. var rigidbody = (hit != null) ? hit.rb : null;
+            // Check if hit isn't null, and get rigidbody of where the ray is hited. var rigidbody = (hit != null) ? hit.rb : null;
             // Check if rigidbody isn't null and rigidbody's name is `Ground` if(rigidbody != null){